Information for Graduating Students

 • Ph.D. candidates must have their committee and program chair-approved dissertation, with all corrections made, submitted/uploaded, and must have completed ALL requirements for the Ph.D. before they are allowed to participate in commencement.

 Late applications for graduation are not accepted.
-Applications must be received by the deadline in order to start the audit approval process.
-Students that do not meet the deadline may consider the Early Deadline to save on enrollment costs for the next semester.
+Applications must be received by the deadline to start the audit approval process.
+Students who do not meet the deadline may consider the Early Deadline to save on enrollment costs for the next semester.

-A student cannot graduate with a grade of Incomplete on her or his transcript.
+A student cannot graduate with an incomplete grade on their transcript.
 This applies even if the Incomplete grade is in a course unrelated to the student's degree plan.

-If a student who has applied to graduate determines he or she is not able to meet the submission deadline, which is the last day to file documents required for graduation with the Graduate School, then he or she may request to 'rollover' his or her application for graduation to a future semester by submitting the Rollover Form, available on the Graduate School website.
+If a student who has applied to graduate determines they are not able to meet the submission deadline, which is the last day to file documents required for graduation with the Graduate School, then they may request to 'rollover' their application for graduation to a future semester by submitting the Rollover Form.
 This request must be completed by the 'rollover' deadline, which is the submission deadline.
 By meeting the 'rollover' deadline, the student does not have to reapply for graduation or pay another application fee.
 After the 'rollover' deadline, any student who is unable to meet the submission deadline must reapply online for graduation and pay another application fee.
 A student may request to 'rollover' her or his application twice.
 After two ' rollovers' have been granted, any failure to meet the submission deadline will result in the student being removed from the graduation list and will require the student to reapply for graduation and pay another application fee.

 The requirement that a student is enrolled in the term in which she or he is graduating may be waived only if all the following criteria are met on or before the Monday of the week before the semester begins: